joshnieuwstad/specno-dev-event/README.md

 Please add your thoughts to the **Thoughts and Process** section in the readme of the question.

+To test your code, make use of the examples given in the readme of each problem.

 ### When you are done

 You'll notice that this repo has a branch for each one of you.
 Before starting the challenges, make sure to checkout your branch and complete the questions there.